Funding Opportunities for Adults

 Lake Erie Yearly Meeting (LEYM) is committed to supporting young adult Friends who choose to attend Quaker colleges and universities for their undergraduate education, and for individuals who will be participating in a post-secondary internship or fellowship for a Quaker organization.
 The criteria is spelled out in the Lake Erie Yearly Meeting Scholarship Fund policy statement.
-Deadline for 2019-20 school year is 9/30/19.
+Deadline is March 1st for the succeeding scholastic year.

 Yearly Meeting business.
 Yearly Meeting officers and appointed representatives to Friends’ organizations may receive reimbursement for travel expenses for business on behalf of the Yearly Meeting and for attendance at meetings of Friends’ organizations.
 The principal travel cost to be reimbursed is the transportation itself.
 Friends are expected to cover their own food costs and, whenever possible, to arrange lodging with Friends.
 However, the intent of the Yearly Meeting is that no one be excluded from representing LEYM because of limited financial resources; thus individuals may request reimbursement for additional travel-related expenses or take them as a tax-deductible contribution to the Yearly Meeting.